 Alabama Teacher Education Requirements

-The most direct route for teacher certification is obtaining a bachelor’s degree in the desired certification area from a teacher education program in an Alabama college or university that has been formally approved by the Alabama State Board of Education.
+The most direct route for Alabama teacher certification is obtaining a bachelor’s degree in the desired certification area from a teacher education program in an Alabama college or university that has been formally approved by the Alabama State Board of Education.
 Anyone looking into becoming certified teacher in Alabama can work with the certification officer at the chosen school to ensure all the paperwork and state requirements are fulfilled.
 An applicant must be recommended for certification by the certification officer at their school.1

-At the start of 2012, Alabama’s unemployment has fallen to 8.1%, lower than the 8.5% national average (U.S. Bureau of Labor Statistics).
 The Occupational Supply & Demand System projects 3,100 annual teaching, library and other education-related openings in Alabama through 2018.
 The National Center for Education Statistics shows there were 47,800 public school and 6,400 private school K-12 teachers in Alabama in 2008 and 2007 respectively.
 Average and starting teaching salaries in the state are $46,900 (32nd nationwide) and $36,100 (NEA, 2012).
-According to the Sunshine Review in 2012, the state budget situation has continued to improve along with employment gains, but they continue to face cuts in some education and government programs.
 You can visit the Alabama Teachers Association for latest news on issues impacting teachers.
 Given the projected hires, now is a good time to research school options to become a teacher in Alabama as the recovery should be deeply established by the time you complete a degree.

 Alabama Teacher Testing Requirements

 Candidates who wish to obtain Alabama certification must take two tests.
-The Alabama Prospective Teacher Testing Program (APTTP) is a test of basic skills in reading and mathematics.
+The Alabama Prospective Teacher Testing Program (APTTP) is a test of basic skills in reading, writing, and mathematics.
 After completing that test, candidates must take the Praxis II test for their certification area (such as elementary education, early childhood education, etc.).
 Official scores must be sent from the testing service to the Alabama State Department of Education.

 Additional Alabama Teacher Certification Requirements

-One requirement for everyone that desires teacher certification in Alabama is a background check.
+One requirement for everyone pursuing a teacher certification in Alabama is a background check.
 Candidates who apply for initial certification must submit fingerprints for a background check by the Alabama Bureau of Investigation (ABI) and the Federal Bureau of Investigation (FBI).
 Prospective teachers must submit two fingerprint cards, a Release Form, a Background Review Consent Form, and a fee to have this done.